Helsinki is a pocket-size Metropolis – a mixture of European chic, Finnish straightforwardness and Nordic functionality.

 An all year round pack list to Helsinki: a light down jacket, a scarf, gloves, a beanie, umbrella, and sunglasses.
 Even in July, trust me.

-If you come in the winter time, replace light down jacket with a warmest jacket option you have and take a pair of long johns or woolen tights with you.
+If you come in the winter time, replace light down jacket with the warmest jacket option you have and take a pair of long johns or woolen tights with you.

 Seriously, I cannot stress how important it is to have two layers of clothing warming up your legs and proper waterproof winter shoes.

-10 Delicious & Pretty Places to Eat or Have a Coffee in Helsinki
+10 Delicious & Pretty Places to Eat in Helsinki

 - They offer great food that doesn’t cost a fortune